gevangelopoulos/rp-site/content/music-production.md

 amplifying your brand’s presence in a crowded media landscape.

 # OST development
-Original Game Soundtrack Development

 Video games demand a unique approach to music production, where interactivity and immersion are key.
 At SA Studios, we excel in creating original game soundtracks that enhance gameplay, evoke emotions, and deepen the player’s connection to the virtual world.

-Drawing inspiration from George Evangelopoulos’s experience as a guitarist and producer, we craft soundtracks that are as dynamic and engaging as the games themselves.
-Our studio leverages advanced tools like FMOD and Wwise to implement adaptive music systems, ensuring seamless transitions between themes based on in-game actions.
+Drawing inspiration from Jean Mercier’s experience as a guitarist and producer, we craft soundtracks that are as dynamic and engaging as the games themselves.
+Our studio leverages advanced tools like [FMOD](https://www.fmod.com/) and [Wwise](https://www.audiokinetic.com/en/wwise/overview/) to implement adaptive music systems, ensuring seamless transitions between themes based on in-game actions.
 From epic orchestral scores for fantasy RPGs to pulsating synth-driven tracks for sci-fi adventures, our compositions bring game worlds to life.

 The process begins with close collaboration with developers to understand the game’s narrative, setting,